Pong420/videojs-plus/guide/plugins/Quality.md

 ## Quality

-This is a plugin for switch between different video quality by different video source
+This is a plugin for switch between video quality by the different video source

 #### Usage